tldr-pages/tldr/pages/linux/tlp.md

 # tlp

 > Advanced power management for Linux.
+See `tlp-stat` page for additional information.

 - Apply settings (according to the actual power source):